Chairman of the Advisory Board

 Alastair Michie - Secretary General, british east asia council

-In 2014, Alistair was appointed as one of the five Chief Advisors to the Chinese Government "s Foreign Experts Advisory Committee (FEAC) within the State Administration for Foreign Experts Affairs.
-In this role Alistair has led on creating four policy papers to advise the State Council and Premier Li Keqiang.
+In 2014, Alistair was appointed as one of the five Chief Advisors to the Chinese Government’s Foreign Experts Advisory Committee (FEAC) within the State Administration for Foreign Experts Affairs.
+In this role, Alistair has published four policy papers to advise the State Council and Premier Li Keqiang.

-From 2013 Alistair has advised President Yang Wenchang of the Chinese People's Institute for Foreign Affairs (CPIFA).
-This led to President Yang inviting Alistair in March 2015 to guide three former senior Chinese Ambassadors in UK to research political trends in UK and Europe.
+Alistair has advised President Yang Wenchang of the Chinese People's Institute for Foreign Affairs (CPIFA) since 2013.
+This led to President Yang inviting Alistair in March 2015 to guide three former Chinese Ambassadors to research political trends in the UK and Europe.

-Since 1993 Alistair has travelled to and worked in China every year.
-During the past six years Alistair and his wife have lived over nine months of each year in China.
-Before developing a focus on China, Alistair worked in the UK Parliament and later approved many multinational business leaders.
-Advising the CEO of Standard Chartered, Sir Malcolm Williamson, in 1993 led to two decades of experience working in almost all of the provinces and regions of China.
-It was during this time that Alistair led an initiative that created the Dragon " s Ascent project.
-This brought together the Chinese Academy of Sciences and the Needham Research Institute (NRI) at Cambridge University to create, at that time, the largest ever documentary television series about China.
+Alistair has travelled to and worked in China every year since 1993.
+During the past six years, Alistair and his wife have lived over nine months of each year in China.
+Before developing a focus on China, Alistair worked in the UK Parliament and with many multinational business leaders.
+Whilst advising the CEO of Standard Chartered, Sir Malcolm Williamson, in 1993, Alistair began to work in China and has since gained experience in almost all of China’s provinces.
+Alistair has since led an initiative that created the Dragon’s Ascent project, which brought together the Chinese Academy of Sciences and the Needham Research Institute (NRI) at Cambridge University to create, at that time, the largest ever documentary television series about China.
 In 2002 Alistair was appointed as the first honorary Associate of the NRI at Cambridge University.

-The focus of Alistair "s work in China has been providing strategic advice to build cross-cultural understanding between the world and China.
+The focus of Alistair’s work in China has been providing strategic advice to improve cross-cultural understanding between China and the world.
 This has led to a number of advisory roles.
 He became the first British national to be invited to brief the newly appointed Secretary General, Xi Jinping, in December 2012.
-Alistair is also the Secretary General of the British East Asia Council (BEAC), which links the elite of business leaders and former statesmen in China and the UK.
-The major advisory role of Alistair is as the Business and Government Advisor to NICG, which is a global leader on strategic counsel related to China.
+Alistair is also the Secretary General of the British East Asia Council (BEAC), which links business leaders and former statesmen in China and the UK.
+Alistair’s main advisory role is as Business and Government Advisor to NICG.